-Instead of adding whole raspberries to the top like I do in cream cheese brownies or chocolate raspberry bars, I cooked these with a little cornstarch and lemon juice and swirled them in to the top of the batter.
+Instead of adding whole raspberries to the top like I do in cream cheese brownies or chocolate raspberry bars, they are cooked with a little cornstarch and lemon juice and swirled into the top of the blondie batter.
+When baked you get fresh raspberry flavor in every bite.

 The amazing blondies have two additional steps from a more traditional blondie.
 You’ll need to brown the butter and make the raspberry topping.
 Both take only a few minutes and are well worth the extra steps.